The atonement: Jesus' death for usIntroduction

-"The time is fulfilled" is the opening statement of the gospel.
+"The time is fulfilled" is the opening statement of the gospel (the good news from God).
 It announces that the day of the messiah's coming has arrived.
-The Old Testament prophets said that this messiah, this anointed one, would die for his people.
+The Old Testament prophets said that the messiah (God's anointed one) would die for his people.
 As the suffering servant, his death would usher in the new age of the Kingdom.
-This is what Jesus did.
+This is exactly what Jesus did.

-The great problem posed by the Bible is, how is it possible to be God's friend when we have gone and turned our back on him/ignored him, or even worse, purposely defied him?
-The Bible calls this rebellion "sin" and no matter how hard we try we seem to keep on sinning.
-What we need is to be God's friend, but the trouble is our sin has made us his enemy.
+The great problem posed by the Bible is, how is it possible to be God's friend when we have gone and turned our back on him /ignored him, or even worse, purposely defied him?
+The Bible calls this rebellion "sin", and no matter how hard we try we seem to keep on sinning.
+What we need is to be God's friend, but the trouble is our constant sinning makes us his enemy.
 What will atone for our sin and restore our friendship with God?

 In the Old Testament, God revealed the answer to this question in visible pictures.
-He taught his people that the life of a sinful man is preserved only by the death of a substitute.
-This was clearly spelt out in the book of Leviticus, chapters 1,8,16.
+He taught his people that the life of a sinful person is preserved only by the death of a substitute.
+This was clearly spelt out in the Bible book of Leviticus, chapters 1, 8, and 16.
 The life of an animal was to be sacrificed to cover sin.
 This was a very complicated business - each type of sin had a different type of sacrifice.
-Yet the point was simple enough - sin is serious, someone has to pay the price, a substitute has to be found, otherwise the sinner will die and never know God.
+Yet, the point is simple enough: sin is serious; someone has to pay the price; a substitute has to be found; without a substitute a sinner will die and never know God.

-So, when Jesus headed for Calvary that Friday morning, he knew what he was about - He had known all along.
-He was to sacrifice his life as a substitute for ours.
+So, when Jesus headed for Calvary that Friday morning, he knew what he was on about - he always knew that his day on the cross would come, that he would one day sacrifice his life as a substitute for ours.
 When he was crucified, he suffered the penalty due our sins.
-It was more than just physical death, it was eternal death.
-He experienced separation from the Father.
+His death was much more than just physical death, it was eternal death; he experienced separation from the Father.
 The eternal unity of the Father and Son was momentarily broken.
 God the Father, unable to look on sin, turned his back on his Son.
-Jesus cried, "My God, My God, why have you forsaken me?"
+In that horrid moment Jesus cried, "My God, My God, why have you forsaken me?"

-At the moment of Jesus' death, the Bible tells us that the great curtain in the Temple, hiding the presence of God from the people, was torn in two.
+At the moment of Jesus' death, the Bible tells us that the great curtain in the Temple, the curtain hiding the presence of God from the people, was torn in two.
 No longer was there a barrier between mankind and God.
 Jesus' atoning work removed the barrier between God and the apex of His creation.
-We can now be one with our Creator.
+So, we can now be one with our Creator.

 The word "atonement" then, is used to describe the work of Jesus in bringing mankind and God together.

 Jesus' work of "mediation" between God and mankind is as follows.
 He dies on the cross as a "sacrifice" and "propitiation", and so gains our "redemption" and "justification".
 With the barrier of sin removed, "reconciliation" is complete.
-We will now consider these key words:
+We will now consider the meaning of these key Biblical words:

 This is a term which really belongs to a court of law.
-An accused person is either condemned or justified: that is to say, the inquiry into their actions shows them either to be guilty of having broken the law or not guilty.
+An accused person is either condemned, or justified: that is to say, the inquiry into their actions shows them either to be guilty of having broken the law, or not guilty.
 An innocent person is a just person and the judge who proves a person "just" is said to justify him.
-Our problem is we are guilty and due for punishment.
+Our problem is that we are guilty and due for punishment.
 Jesus stands before the judge and takes the consequences of our sin - he bears our guilt.
-God the judge then declares us to be free from all the claims of the broken law: that is, he justifies us.
+God the judge then declares us to be free from all the claims of the law, ie., he justifies us.
 He declares us to be acquitted of all charges against us.
-In his sight we are guiltless - Justified.
-Regarded right with God - just-if-I'd never sinned.
+In his sight we are guiltless; justified; regarded right with God; it's just-if-I'd never sinned.